harshitgahlaut/Restaurant_Order_Analysis_SQL/README.md

 ## Data Set

 Dataset can be found at [Maven Analytics](https://www.mavenanalytics.io/guided-projects#projects-list) .
-A profound gratitude is extended to Maven Analytis for offering this exceptional opportunity for practice through this project.
+A profound gratitude is extended to Maven Analytics for offering this exceptional opportunity for practice through this project.

 ## Skills showcased in this Project